 The City of South Burlington recently awarded the bid for the Kennedy Drive Stormwater Ponds 5 & 6 Improvement Project.

-Construction is anticipated to begin around mid-September.
+Construction is anticipated to begin on September 23rd.
 There will be minor traffic impacts along Kennedy Drive associated with a single lane closure in the eastbound direction for approximately two weeks.

 There are a series of seven stormwater ponds that manage runoff generated by Kennedy Drive.
 The City worked with an engineer to design improvements to these ponds, so that they can treat additional runoff.